DWDatITP/DWD-Spring-2014/README.md

     node app.js

-To start the app with Supervisor by hand, do this instead:
+To start the app with Nodemon by hand, do this instead:

-    ./node_modules/.bin/supervisor app.js
+    ./node_modules/.bin/nodemon app.js

 That's it!